1. Getting drunk

 I understand how tempting it is to use your work computer to engage in sin, to sneak in a break while you’re on the clock, or to exaggerate your performance to your boss.
 However, I know that honesty and openness are worth it.
 A hidden pleasureful addiction, a bigger paycheck, and a better promotion aren’t.

-Final Thoughts
+Closing Thoughts

 Obviously, there will always be gossipers and liars in the workplace.
 Even if we all worked in a Christian company, gossip and deception would still exist.
 But that doesn’t give us an excuse to commit those sins.
+If our bosses, coworkers, and customers are accustomed to gossip and deception, hopefully they’ll notice that you avoid gossip and deception because you’re a follower of Christ.